ianderrington/genai/docs/Understanding/data/simulation.md

-# Understanding Data Simulation in AI

 Data simulation plays a crucial role in the field of Artificial Intelligence (AI) and Machine Learning (ML).
 It involves the generation of synthetic data that can be utilized to train models recurrently, particularly when there is a need for specialized, real-world, costly, or scarce data.
+Large volumes of synthetic data, which can be used to train highly task-specific models.
+This process is particularly beneficial when real-world data is limited or challenging to obtain.
+The resources and studies highlighted in this document offer valuable insights into the practical application of data simulation in AI.

 ## Overview of the Data Simulation Process